 Directions: Take MTR to Prince Edward and exit B2 to get to street level (between Tung Choi St and Sai Yeung Choi St).
 Once you exit, make a U-turn by turning right and cross over to the other side of the street, then walk straight ahead and turn left when you reach the Bute Street junction.

-Ask for directions if you get lost; that was what we did.
+Ask for directions if you get lost, that was what we did.

 Rating: 2 out of 5 stars (cos of poor service)

-We were wondering what else to order besides the pineapple bun and thankfully, a kind woman who sat beside us recommended what the locals would order.
+We were wondering what else to order besides the pineapple bun and thankfully, a kind lady who sat beside us recommended what the locals would order.
 We ordered their soup noodles with different toppings.
 Our bill amounted to 185HKD for 3 noodles soup, 2 pineapple bun and 4 cups of beverages.

 Next up, 360 Ngong Ping!
-The wisest thing I did before we flew to Hong Kong was to purchase the ticket online for the cable car ride because I presumed it was gon be crowded.
+The wisest thing I did before we flew to Hong Kong was to purchase the ticket online for the cable car ride because I presumed it was gonna be crowded.
 My mom kinda dissed the idea initially cos’ of the possible extra charges of the credit card but on that day itself, she was so happy I did.
 PHEW.

 Directions: Take to Lai King MTR for transfer and sit all the way to Tung Chung MTR.

 To allow my family to have the full experience on the cable car and a good view of the nature, I bought the 1+1 Crystal & Standard Cabin Round trip @ 240HKD per person.
-Meaning we depart from Tung Chung on a Crystal cabin and return from Ngong Ping on a standard cabin.
+Meaning, we depart from Tung Chung on a Crystal cabin and return from Ngong Ping on a standard cabin.

 Shopping and lunch were next at Citygate outlet, which is located at Tung Chung MTR.
 We didn’t snag many great deals except that my parents bought a pair of shoes each from Rockport.
-Citygate outlet houses many brands that retail at a relatively cheaper price but they are mostly slightly outdated and their sizes run out fast.
+Citygate outlet houses many brands that retail at a relatively cheaper price but they are mostly slightly past seasons and their sizes run out fast.

-Our plan was to have dai pai dong for dinner, also popularly known as back alley zi char style dining and this special culture is slowly fading, leaving with only a few stalls left in Hong Kong.
+Our plan was to have dai pai dong for dinner, also popularly known as back alley zi char style dining but this special culture is slowly fading, leaving with only a few stalls left in Hong Kong.
 Alas! after making my family climbed many stairs, walked up and down the slopes under the wet weather just to find the place, we were told that the stall owners went on a break!
 DANG.
 Quite disappointed that dad and sis didn’t get to immerse in this unique dining experience.
 Mom and I came before when my Hong Kong colleagues brought us there many years back.

 But anyway, here’s the address and direction to Sing Kee (dai pai dong)…